Notes: RVF 16/20, Bettane & Desseauve 16/20

 About the estate:

-Aimé Guibert was a leading figure in the revival of Languedoc’s wine industry and its rise to prominence first in France and then internationally, after purchasing his old farmhouse nestled along the banks of the Gassac River.
-He helped restore the potential of the limestone terroir of the Upper Gassac Valley, composed of glacial gravel, in the foothills of the Cévennes.
-The wide diurnal temperature range and the nature of the soils convinced him that this was a great terroir for Cabernet Sauvignon, which would be sourced from mass selection of the finest Bordeaux châteaux.
+Aimé Guibert was a leading figure in the revival of Languedoc’s wine industry and in its recognition first in France and then internationally, after purchasing his old farmhouse nestled along the banks of the Gassac River.
+He helped highlight the potential of the limestone terroir of the Upper Gassac Valley—composed of glacial gravel—in the foothills of the Cévennes.
+The wide daily temperature range and the nature of the soils convinced him that this was a great terroir for Cabernet Sauvignon, which would be sourced from massal selections of the finest Bordeaux châteaux.
 Aimé’s sons—Samuel, Gaël, Roman, and Basile—now steer the estate’s destiny.
 Daumas Gassac has distinguished itself through its potential and longevity.
 Like the world’s great Cabernet Sauvignons, it is best enjoyed after at least a decade.
-While the estate’s legacy is immense and undeniable, and the quality of the reds is consistently high (even if the wines do not necessarily reflect the terroir’s identity), we expect much more from the entire range.
+While the estate’s legacy is immense and undeniable—and the quality of the reds is consistently high (even if the wines do not necessarily reflect the terroir)—we expect much more from the entire range.

 4.3/5